ICT4H/simplefeed/README.md

 The solution is to break up a single logical feed into many documents.
 As Atom is designed to follow RESTful conventions, Atom does this by means of links.

-The server breaks up the series of events into separate documents and gives each of them their own URL.
-The server might choose to make each document represent a period of time e.g. a day, or might divide the series of events evenly so that each document has e.g. 100 entries.
+The feed provider breaks up the series of events into separate documents and gives each of them their own URL.
+The provider might choose to make each document represent a period of time e.g. a day, or might divide the series of events evenly so that each document has e.g. 100 entries.

 Similar to a doubly-linked list, each document has *prev-archive* and *next-archive* links that can be followed to find the next document in the chain.

 There is one special document known as the recent document, which holds the most recent entries.
-This document does not have a *next* link because it is at the head of the list.
+This document does not have a *next-archive* link because it is at the head of the list.

 The recent document is the published entry point to the feed.
 Consumers of the event feed will always be able to retrieve http://example.com/recent to get the most recent entries.

 Documents older than the recent one are known as archived documents.
-Archived documents do not change after they have been created, but the recent document will continue to have entries prepended to it until the server archives it.
+Archived documents do not change after they have been created, but the recent document will continue to have entries prepended to it until the feed provider archives it.
 This means that caching can be much more agressive for archived documents than the recent document.

     <?xml version="1.0">
         <feed xmlns="http://www.w3.org/2005/Atom">